Our upcoming events and conferences for BESA members.Read More

 Spearheading mental health awareness and championing the business case for diversity

-Neil Brackenridge has been MEP Regional Director for the Midlands and North at Wates Construction part of the Wates Group since January 2018 and is the representative for BESA member SES (Engineering Services) Ltd .
-Graduating from Leeds Metropolitan University in 2004, Neil began his career as a I&C Craft Apprentice in 1987 and progressed through member organisations via an Engineering route and has held a number of managerial roles and directorships in major contractors ever since.
+Graduating from Leeds Metropolitan University in 2004, Neil began his career as a I&C Craft Apprentice and progressed through member organisation.
+He has held a number of managerial roles and directorships in major contractors ever since.

-Neil was the Principal Winner of the Alfred Manly Award in 2002 has been actively involved in the BESA Council and the North West Region and was the Region’s Chair from 2017 – 2019.
+Neil, the Principal Winner of the Alfred Manly Award in 2002, is actively involved in the BESA Council and the North West Region.
 Neil is also Chair of the BESA Education Committee & Skills Partnership.

 Robert is a time served plumber with 30 years' experience in the construction industry, both in mechanical and multi-trade environments.